- 📖 Geeky Medics OSCE Book

 For more information on oxygen masks, see the Geeky Medics guide to oxygen delivery devices.

 |Oropharyngeal (Guedel) airway||No|

 |Proseal laryngeal mask||No|

-The overall aim is to lift the tongue and soft tissues of the pharynx anteriorly in order to open the airway.
+The overall aim of airway manoeuvres is to lift the tongue and soft tissues of the pharynx anteriorly to open the airway.

-- Use both hands to apply force behind the ramus of the mandible, displacing the lower jaw forwards and upwards
+If the patient is suspected to have suffered significant trauma (with potential spinal involvement) perform a jaw-thrust rather than a head-tilt chin-lift manoeuvre.
+Use both hands to apply force behind the ramus of the mandible, displacing the lower jaw forwards and upwards.

 Oropharyngeal (Guedel) airway

 - An oropharyngeal airway can help prevent the tongue and soft tissues of the pharynx from obstructing the airway.